VedaBandi1807/CS151-Project-Library-Management-System/README.md

 ## Project Structure

  The project is organized into the following structure:
- •	src/: Contains all Java source files.
-Below are the few main java files o	LibraryManagementSystemGUI.java: Main class to launch the GUI application. o	BookManager.java: Manages book-related operations. o	Librarian.java: Defines the Librarian user and their functionalities. o	NormalUser.java: Defines the Normal user and their functionalities. o	Book.java: Represents a book in the library. o	UserManager.java: Manages user-related operations. o	MyLibrary.java: Manages the database and library operations.
+ * src/: Contains all Java source files.
+Below are the few main java files
+    - LibraryManagementSystemGUI.java: Main class to launch the GUI application.
+    - BookManager.java: Manages book-related operations.
+    - Librarian.java: Defines the Librarian user and their functionalities.
+    - NormalUser.java: Defines the Normal user and their functionalities.
+    - Book.java: Represents a book in the library.
+    - UserManager.java: Manages user-related operations.
+    - MyLibrary.java: Manages the database and library operations.
- •	bin/: Directory for compiled classes.
+ * bin/: Directory for compiled classes.
- •	README.md: This file.
+ * README.md: This file.

-How the Program Works
+## How the Program Works

-GUI Overview
+### GUI Overview

 The application uses Java Swing to create a user-friendly graphical interface.
 The main GUI consists of:
  1. Welcome Screen: The entry point of the application, providing options to log in or sign up.